punchplatform/starters/spark/custom_punchlines_nodes/java/README.md

 For development phase, you should have:

-- standalone installed
+- A Kubernetes cluster reachable
+- Punch Services (Operator & Artefact Server) deployed
-- clone this repository
+- Clone this repository

 Useful links: